Frequently Asked Question's (FAQ's) for the MA in Speech-Language Pathology - Online program

-The Cincinnati - Akron Online SLP program is eight semesters.
+The MA Online program is eight semesters.
 It starts every January with the spring semester and students will graduate two calendar years later following completing of the summer semester.
-For example, students enrolling in the January 2019 cohort will complete the program in August of 2021.

-Currently the Cincinnati - Akron Online SLP program is designed to be a part-time program.
+Currently the MA Online program is designed to be a part-time program.
 Generally speaking, students take two content/disorders courses (e.g. voice, dysarthria) and a practicum or seminar each semester.
 There is clinical work associated with the practicum courses.